oh306028/JobBoardAPI/README.md

 - **Application Viewing**: Managers can view applicants for their job offers.
 - **Offer Retrieval**: Seekers can retrieve all available job offers.
 - **Applied Offers**: Seekers can retrieve all job offers they have applied for.
+- **Pagination**: The Get offers endpoint allows to paginate the results, choosing page size and page number

 ## Endpoints

 ### Job Offers

-- `GET /api/offers`: Retrieve all available job offers.
+- `GET /api/offers?searchPhrase=offers&pageSize&pageNumber`: Retrieve all available job offers.
 - `POST /api/offers`: Create a new job offer.
 - `PATCH /api/offers/{offerId}`: Update an existing job offer.
 - `DELETE /api/offers/{offerId}`: Delete a job offer.